mickaelseznec/cuda-lab/sources/Subject-Part2-en.md

 why.
 Writing code the safe way will inform you as soon as you make a mistake.

 Finally, remember to free the memory you allocate at the end of the function.

+Questions :
+    1. Once your program is verified to work on a small image, give the run-time on the large image `cinque_terre_large.tiff`.
+    2. Again, try to find the best grid/block combination in terms of performance.

+## Step 1

+In this new step, you'll have to make a small optimisation in the code.
+You can start from what you've done in step 0.

+The convolution filter will now be directly stocked in the constant memory rather than global memory.

+The variable as already been declared in the code: `filter_constant`.
+Now you have to transfer the filter using cudaMemcpyToSymbol.
+The CUDA documentation is still at the root of the project (or online).

+Questions :
+    3. What is the achieved speedup with this optimisation on the big image?
+Speedup = (Old_runtime- New_runtime) / New_runtime).

+## Step 2

+Once again, you can (and should!) re-use previous work.

+Now, we will use shared memory.
+It is available for every thread in the block.
+First all the threads will write into shared memory the image values they need.
+Afterwards, they won't need to access global memory but only rely on shared memory for reading the needed values.

+Questions :
+    4. Let the convolution filter be 5x5.
+How many times will any image pixel be read in the convolution operation?
+    5. What is the speedup with respect to step 1 and step 0?